-Tuition for National Geographic Student Expeditions programs includes all meals, lodging, activities, excursions, ground transportation, taxes, gratuities and pre-trip materials.
-Tuition excludes the $200 Application Fee, airfare, costs of obtaining passports or visas, baggage charges, trip cancellation insurance or any other travel insurance, and personal expenses.
-National Geographic arranges escorted round-trip group flights for each of our international (and Alaska and Hawaii) programs at additional cost, and will provide applicants with information about these flights.
+Tuition for National Geographic Student Expeditions programs includes all meals, lodging, activities, excursions, ground transportation, taxes, gratuities, and pre-trip materials.
+Tuition excludes the $200 application fee, airfare, costs associated with obtaining passports or visas, baggage charges, trip cancellation insurance or any other travel insurance, and personal expenses.
+National Geographic arranges escorted round-trip group flights for our international, Alaska, and Hawaii programs at additional cost, and will provide applicants with information about these flights.

-Student on a high school expedition who choose the Photography On Assignment project must bring their own digital camera; there is a supple- mental fee of $150.
+Students on a high school expedition who choose a Photography On Assignment project must bring their own digital camera; there is a supplemental fee of $150.
 Students who choose the Film & Video On Assignment project must bring their own video camera; there is a $250 supplemental fee.
 Students on photography workshops must bring their own digital SLR camera, external hard drive, and laptop computer.
 More information about what equipment to bring on each program will be provided in pre-trip materials.